FreakySneaky787/Simple-Organizer/README.md

 ## Known Limitations

+- Trashing duplicates clears the Duplicates tab — re-scan to see updated results
-- Only direct organise runs appear in the History dialog — staging commits recorded as a single last_run entry
+- Only direct organise runs appear in the History dialog
-- In recursive mode, files land in the top-level category folder — original subfolder structure not preserved
+- In recursive mode, files land in the top-level category folder
 - Files over 500 MB skipped for duplicate detection
 - Drag-and-drop requires the `tkdnd` Tcl extension (silently disabled if absent)
 - Network drives untested